Cinémas Guzzo

-Cinémas Guzzo is a regional chain of movie theaters located in the Canadian province of Quebec.
-There are currently 10 Méga-Plex locations and 1 Cinema location, all within the greater Montreal area.
+Cinémas Guzzo is a former regional chain of movie theaters, currently operating only one location in the Canadian province of Quebec.
+On February 6, 2025, all its locations were temporarily closed and operations suspended, following a court order to liquidate assets in order to repay debt owed to creditors.
+It is uncertain if the theater chain will survive.

+As of May 2025, only the Terrebonne (French-only) theatre location reopened.

 History

-Cinemas Guzzo was started by Angelo Guzzo shortly after immigrating to Canada.
+Cinémas Guzzo was started by Angelo Guzzo shortly after immigrating to Canada.
 He was born in Italy in 1946.
 In 1969, Vincenzo Guzzo was born and remains the Guzzo's only child.
 Vincenzo has had 5 children.
 After serving as the company's executive vice-president since 1990, as of 2018, Vincenzo took on the position of president.

-In 2000, Cinemas Guzzo was identified as one of the 50 best managed private companies in Canada.
+In 2000, Cinémas Guzzo was identified as one of the 50 best managed private companies in Canada.

 In 2001, revenues for the company were approximately $45 million, up roughly $5 million from the previous year.
 2001 also saw an increase of nearly 500,000 tickets sold.

 In 2007, they created the Guzzo Environment-Cancer Research Chair of the Cancer Research Society in partnership with the Université de Montréal.
 The following year, the first ever Notte in Bianco fundraising event took place, which raised roughly $400,000 in support of the fight against cancer.

 In July 2012, Cinémas Guzzo completed their conversion of all their projectors to digital projectors.
 That same year, saw the opening of five IMAX screens at selected existing locations.

 In late-2018, it was reported that Guzzo had been considering expanding his chain outside of Quebec, and had been investigating potential sites in Alberta and British Columbia, such as Calgary and Vancouver.

-During the COVID-19 pandemic in Quebec in 2020, cinemas were forced to shut down from March 25 to July 2 in Quebec.
+In 2020, during the COVID-19 pandemic in Quebec, cinemas were forced to shut down from March 25 to July 2.
 Guzzo had hoped to remain open during the closure period, but that did not come to pass.
 After cinemas reopened, theatre capacity was reduced to prevent spread of SARS-CoV-2 infections leading to COVID-19, with enhanced sanitary and cleaning protocols.
-The 2020 season was threatened by the situation in the U.S. as American chains could not operate in many places, and American studios did not release films into the market due to the COVID and screenroom situation.
-Theatres were again closed on October 1 in Montreal, where Guzzo operates.
+The 2020 season was threatened by the situation in the U.S. as American chains could not operate in many places, and American studios did not release films into the market due to the COVID and screen room situation.
+Theatres were again closed on October 1 in Montreal, where Guzzo operated.